Violence erupts in May Day protests in Paris, marchers criticise re-elected Macron

-PARIS: Police fired tear gas to push back black-clad anarchists who ransacked business premises in the French capital Paris on Sunday (May 1) during May Day protests against the policies of newly re-elected President Emmanuel Macron.
+PARIS: Police fired tear gas to push back black-clad anarchists who ransacked business premises in Paris on Sunday (May 1) during May Day protests against the policies of newly re-elected President Emmanuel Macron.

-Thousands of people joined May Day marches across France in which they called for salary increases and for Macron to drop his plan to raise the retirement age.
+Thousands of people joined May Day marches across France, calling for salary increases and for Macron to drop his plan to raise the retirement age.

-Most were peaceful but violence broke out in Paris, where police had made 29 arrests so far, Interior Minister Gerald Darmanin said on Twitter.
+Most were peaceful but violence broke out in the capital, where police arrested 54 people, including a woman who attacked a fireman trying to put out a fire, Interior Minister Gerald Darmanin said on Twitter.
+Eight police were injured, he added.

 Clashes with police broke out at the start of the march near La Republique Square and when it reached La Nation Square in eastern Paris.